 - It is the perfect short term option for a short term stay

-- Rental surfboards come with everything you’ll need for your sesh, no need to buy anything
+- Rentals come with everything you’ll need for your sesh, no need to buy anything

-- Renting a surfboard requires zero long term storage space at home
+- Renting a surfboard means zero storage space required

-- You don’t have to transport it to and from the beach
+- Don’t have to transport it to and from the beach

-- Rentals allow you to try out loads of different surfboard types and sizes
+- Rental surfboards allow you to try loads of different types and sizes

-- Can become expensive if you’re renting a number of surfboards for a few days
+- Can get expensive overtime if you rent for a number of a days

 Taking into account the reasons for and against, I can think of a few scenarios where renting a surfboard makes total sense…

-- You’ll own a surfboard, so naturally you’re instantly cooler
+- You’ll own a surfboard, so naturally you’re instantly more cool

 - You’ll get used to riding it, a consistent surfboard will help you progress quicker

 - You will always have a surfboard to ride when you reach the beach